CuriousIbrahim/focus-timer/README.md

 3 more times; however, on the forth cycle, instead of 5 minutes of break, the user will take 30 minutes of break.
 Then, repeat.

+## Todos

+- Add screenshots to README.md
+- Find icon for app
+- Publish app

 ## Features to Implement

-### Other Features

-- [ ] Allow user to customize how much they want to work, short rest, and long rest for.
+- Allow user to customize how much they want to work, short rest, and long rest for.